-Braunsia is a genus of succulent plants in the family Aizoaceae, which occur in the southwestern part of the Western Cape Province in South Africa.
+Braunsia is a genus of succulent plants in the family Aizoaceae that occur in the southwestern part of the Western Cape province of South Africa.
 The plants are shrublets or creepers characterized by serrated, partially fused leaves.

 Growing Conditions and General Care

 Braunsias are moderately slow-growing succulents.
-They need moderate watering when growing in late fall and early spring.
+They need moderate watering when growing from late fall to early spring.
 Keep the soil somewhat dry the rest of the time.
 Like all Living Rocks, they thrive in porous soils with excellent drainage.
 They can tolerate high heat and some frost, hardy to 23° F (-5° C) or less if very dry.
-Braunsias are very rewarding succulents and can be cultivated in desert gardens in warm climates or greenhouses or windowsills in the home where too hardy.
+Braunsias are very rewarding succulents and can be grown in gardens in warm climates or greenhouses and windowsills in places with cold, wet winters.
 They enjoy the bright shade in summer and the full sun in the other seasons.

 These plants are easily propagated by seed and cuttings.